 - 7. Publish the Post

-- After you have uploaded and inserted your image(s) or file(s), complete the post and publish it to the internet (for help with this, go here).
+- After you have uploaded and inserted your image(s) or file(s), complete the post and publish it to the internet (for help with this, check out Publishing Posts.
 That’s all there is to it!
 Don’t forget to check your new post to verify everything looks as expected.

 That concludes our WordPress Basics series.
 Thank you for following along, may you have much success with WordPress.